 Along the route, near Roehr Park, you’ll see the home of Lake Oswego Community Rowing.

 Near the conclusion of this walk you’ll enter Foothills Park.
-Be sure to read the opening poem by Oregon Poet, William Stafford.
+Be sure to read the opening poem by esteemed Oregon Poet, William Stafford.

 Later on the walk you’ll be met with tall columns graced with his poetry.